AndiEcker/AcuSihotInterfaces/README.md

 'upsert' or 'delete'.
 The fields for to identify and specify the reservations are given in JSON format within the body of the web-service request.

-For to identify a reservation the Sihot XML interface needs at leat the following 9 additionally fields:
+For to identify a reservation the Sihot XML interface needs at least the following 9 additionally fields:
 ResHotelId, ResGdsNo, ResArrival, ResDeparture, ResAdults, ResChildren, ResRoomCat, ResMktSegment and AcuId.
 Instead of the field AcuId you could also use either the fields ShId or Surname for to identify the orderer of the reservation.